-14. Pension Contributions (Re: Actuarial Valuations - Effective 1 January 2005)
+15. Pension Contributions (Re: Actuarial Valuations - Effective 1 January 2005)

-Actuarial Valuations with an effective date of 1 January 2005 were conducted for three separate Plans; the Public Service Pensions Plan, the Parliamentary Pensions Plan and the Judiciary Pensions Plan.
-These Actuarial Valuation Reports were accepted by the Board, approved by Cabinet, and tabled in the Legislative Assembly on 9 November 2006.
+Actuarial Valuations with an effective date of 1 January 2008 were conducted for three separate Plans; the Public Service Pensions Plan, the Parliamentary Pensions Plan and the Judiciary Pensions Plan.
+These Actuarial Valuation Reports were completed on 17 March, 2009 and submitted to the Financial Secretary on 28 April 2009.
+As the Cabinet has not yet accepted and approved the 2008 report and the recommended rate of contributions contained therein, Contributions Received and Contributions Receivable are based on the 2005 Actuarial Valuation which was accepted by the Board, approved by Cabinet, and tabled in the Legislative Assembly on 9 November 2006.

-The principal assumptions (excluding the estimated retirement age which varied with each Plan) used in the computation of the actuarial estimate of the pension liability for each of the three named Pension Plans are as follows:
+The principal assumptions for the 2008 Actuarial Valuations (excluding the estimated retirement age which varied with each Plan) used in the computation of the actuarial estimate of the pension liability for each of the three named Pension Plans are as follows:

-- i. annual salary increases of 4.0%; - ii. long term inflation rate of 2.5% per annum; - iii. valuation interest rate to discount future benefit payments of 7%; - iv. expected long-term rate of return on the Fund's invested assets of 7%; - v. anticipated future pensions payments increases of 3% per annum; and - vi. estimated retirement age of 55 for the Parliamentary Pensions Plan, 57 for the Public Service Pensions Plan, and 65 for the Judiciary Pensions Plan.
+- i. annual salary increases of 4.0%; - ii. long term inflation rate of 2.5% per annum; - iii. valuation interest rate to discount future benefit payments of 7%; - iv. expected long-term rate of return on the Fund's invested assets of 7%; - v. anticipated future pensions payments increases of 2.5% per annum; and - vi. estimated retirement age of 55 for the Parliamentary Pensions Plan, 57 for the Public Service Pensions Plan, and 65 for the Judiciary Pensions Plan.